 How do you support women's social entrepreneurs with mental health?

 One really amazing and inspiring part of the Cartier initiative is the idea that all range of women is a part of the program.
 And so for example, in this upcoming cohort, the women social entrepreneurs range from 24 years old to 60 years old.
 And when I look into their background, they started their entrepreneurship journey at different points in their life.
 And oftentimes, we talk about how women have many different life events like becoming a mother or getting married.
 That really changes a woman's life trajectory, and oftentimes it's a negative for your career.
 However, these live events can actually also create opportunities to pursue social entrepreneurship.
 And I see from the program participants, oftentimes, they have created a business, as a result of becoming a mother.
 They have turned, what we call a side-preneur, so a side business into a full-time business.
-And so, it's really interesting actually as women, um, in these different life events, um, it actually enabled us to create opportunities for entrepreneurship.
+And so, it's really interesting actually as women, in these different life events, it actually enabled us to create opportunities for entrepreneurship.
 And, and I think this also creates flexibility of what you're describing with this family.
-Um, and, and sort of more holistic picture of success.
+And a more holistic picture of success.

 I loved that you’ve pointed out the assumption of heroism in the male framework of entrepreneurialism.
 Earlier in my career, at least a century ago, that was the only model.
 If you wanted to figure out how to do it, you had to do as a hero.
 That was a solo journey, you go up, you climb the mountain.
 That’s really hard to begin with.
 Emily Green, All Raise